 As we turn into the home stretch here, we now focus on trends and designs in 2019.

-One rising trend we see, are full floor to ceiling backsplashes.
+One rising trend we see is full floor-to-ceiling backsplashes.
 Having a full accent wall is a great way to spice up your bathroom.

 Another trend is the use of neutral and slate colors to add a sleek modern accent to your bathroom.